 Physical Distancing: LCC1 will attempt to provide as much physical distancing as possible, but will be returning to eating breakfast and lunch in the cafeteria.
 Buses will run at full capacity.
 The district will still look to keep students in cohorts to the best of our ability.

 Handwashing and Respiratory Etiquette: LCC1 will continue to provide encouragement and reminders for frequent handwashing, with hand sanitizer readily available throughout the school buildings.
+(Edited 12-15-21) The district encourages all students and staff members to cover mouths and noses when coughing or sneezing.

 Cleaning and maintaining healthy facilities, including improving ventilation: LCC1 will continue increased cleaning, especially in high-touch areas.
 The district has also replaced all faucets and flush valves to be touchless.
 Water fountains will remain closed, but the water bottle refill stations will still be accessible to the students during the school day.
 As far as ventilation is concerned, LCC1 currently has an electronically monitored, efficient HVAC system; however, the HVAC units are older and the district is looking to use relief funding to update our HVAC system in the coming year.